-Does this Deuteronomy 32 passage above sound anything like the second coming vengeance of Jesus with his sword and his arrows which are the same weapons we've seen him wielding in previous passages?
+Doesn't this Deuteronomy 32 passage above sound a lot like the second coming vengeance of Jesus with his sword and his arrows which are the same weapons we've seen him wielding in previous passages?
 The Hebrew word for "atone" in Deuteronomy 32 above is the same Hebrew word used throughout the Old Testament sacrificial system in regard to the atoning effect of the sacrifices.
 So just after the smoke is described rising forever and ever in Revelation 19:2, verse 3 follows with a direct reference to what could be sacrificial "atoning" described in Deuteronomy 32 above.
 So does the smoke rising forever and ever in Revelation 19:2 describe Babylon as a sacrifice?
-To answer this we can recall that we've already discussed extensively how Jeremiah 51 is an account of the destruction of Babylon which is highly parallel to the destruction of Babylon in Revelation.
-We discussed how the "second death" and many other similar items to Jeremiah 51 in Revelation may point from Revelation to the parallel account of the destruction of Babylon in Jeremiah 51 in the Targums.
-We already looked at how Jeremiah 51 describes Babylon as a sacrifice, but what about smoke?
+To answer this we can recall that we've already discussed extensively on pages 99 through 105 in chapter 5 how Jeremiah 51 is an account of the destruction of Babylon which is highly parallel to the destruction of Babylon in Revelation 17-19 where we see the smoke rising forever and ever.
+On those same pages in chapter 5 we discussed how the "second death" and many other similar items to Jeremiah 51 in Revelation may point from Revelation to the parallel account of the destruction of Babylon in Jeremiah 51 of the Targums.
+On those same pages in chapter 5 we also looked at how Jeremiah 51 describes Babylon as a sacrifice, but what about smoke?
 Are there any hints in Jeremiah 51 as to what the results of the smoke are?
 Does Jeremiah 51 describe smoke in any way which is similar to the smoke of Babylon going up forever and ever in Revelation 19:3?
-See here:
+With Revelation 17-19 being so tightly related to and mirrored by Jeremiah 51, we are being urged on to take whatever we learn about the results of the smoke in Jeremiah 51 and also apply these results to the smoke going up forever and ever in Revelation 19:3.
+See the results of the smoke in Jeremiah 51 here:

-[Jeremiah 51:8-9 NASB20] 8 Suddenly Babylon has fallen and been broken; Wail over her!
+[Jeremiah 51:8-9, 39-40 NASB20] 8 Suddenly Babylon has fallen and been broken; Wail over her!
 Bring balm for her pain; Perhaps she may be healed.
-9 We applied healing to Babylon, but she was not healed; Abandon her and let's each go to his own country, For her judgment has reached to heaven And it rises to the clouds.
+9 We applied healing to Babylon, but she was not healed; Abandon her and let's each go to his own country, For her judgment has reached to heaven And it rises to the clouds. ...
+39 "When they become heated up, I will serve them their banquet And make them drunk, so that they may rejoice in triumph, And may sleep a perpetual sleep And not wake up," declares the LORD.
+40 "I will bring them down like lambs to the slaughter, Like rams together with male goats.

 What do you suppose it is that is rising up to the clouds in Jeremiah 51 above?
-It looks like the smoke that rises forever and ever from the destruction of Babylon in Revelation 19:3, and it even sounds like the smoke is kind of rising to heaven, as if to say the results of the smoke are that God accepts the sacrifice?
-Could this be the result of the rising of the smoke that goes on endlessly, forever and ever?
-Could God be satisfied with the smoke, satisfied with the sacrifice, his vengeance satisfied, forever and ever?
+It looks like the smoke that rises forever and ever from the destruction of Babylon in Revelation 19:3, and it even sounds like the smoke of the sacrificed wicked people (who are lambs, rams, and goats) is kind of rising to heaven, as if to say the results of the smoke are that God accepts the sacrifice?
+As we can see in the Job passage below, God in a biblical symbolic sense lives in the clouds and in the heavens, right where the smoke of the judgment may be rising up to in Jeremiah 51 above: